 On that note, one of the key players in getting Jews back to England was Rabbi Menashe ben Israel (Manoel Dias Soeiro, 1604-1657).
 Although he was a respected rabbi in Holland, and head of its first Hebrew printing press, he found it hard to make a living.
 Two wealthy Jews offered Rabbi Menashe to move to the Dutch colony of Recife in Brazil to head a new yeshiva, so he did.
 While there, he became convinced that the Native Americans were descendants of the Lost Tribes!
 After returning to Holland, he published The Hope of Israel to explain.
 The notion that the Native Americans were the lost Israelites later inspired the Mormons, who built their entire religion around this claim.

 (A fascinating aside: Rabbi Menashe was one of two rabbis in Dutch Brazil, along with Rabbi Isaac Aboab da Fonseca.
 Both of them had to flee when the Dutch lost their colony to the Inquisitionist Portuguese.
 Over the course of the nine-year war, most of the Jewish refugees returned to Holland.
-However, one of the ships took a detour and ended up founding New Amsterdam, later renamed New York City!)
+However, one of the ships took a detour and ended up founding the first Jewish community in North America, in New Amsterdam, later renamed New York City!)

 To conclude, the tribes of Israel were never really lost, but simply amalgamated into Yehuda.
 There are no “Ten Lost Tribes”, and never were, aside from the countless Jews lost to history through assimilation (whether by force, by choice, or by time).
 All Jews probably carry some minute genetic elements from a mix of all the ancient Israelites.
 With this in mind, perhaps we need to rethink how we understand the Haftarah for this week’s parasha, where God tells the prophet Ezekiel: